Are we done with object recognition? The iCub robot's perspective: Results on Object Identification

-In Sec.~\ref{sec:ots}, we have seen that the accuracy of an object identification system is greatly improved when it is provided with more examples of an instance.
-This observation seems to contradict the assumption that CNN are designed to be already invariant to view-point transformations.
-We addressed this question by considering a learning scenario similar to the one adopted in Sec.~\ref{sec:invariance} to investigate invariance in categorization settings, but focused here on object identification.
-Specifically, we considered the same $50$-class identification task, but restricted the training set to contain only images from a single transformation sequence of the $5$ available in iCubWorld (Sec.~\ref{sec:icubworld}).
-The resulting models were tested separately on the remaining transformations to assess the ability of the learning systems to generalize to new viewpoints.
-Similarly to Sec.~\ref{sec:invariance} we considered only one day and evaluated only learning methods based on feature extraction (plus RLSC), in order to evaluate viewpoint invariance of off-the-shelf networks.
+Similarly to Sec.~\ref{sec:invariance}, we investigated object identification on isolated viewpoint transformations.
+To this end, we kept the same $50$-class identification task of Sec.~\ref{sec:training-size-variability-id} and restricted the training set to contain only images from a single transformation sequence among the $5$ available in iCWT.
+The resulting models were tested separately on the remaining transformations to assess their ability to generalize to unseen viewpoints.
+As in Sec.~\ref{sec:invariance} we considered one day and evaluated only methods based on training RLSC on top of off-the-shelf features.

-Fig.~\ref{fig:invariance-id} reports the average accuracy of models trained a single transformation using respectively $10$ or $150$ frames per object and tested on another.
-We notice that the performance varies remarkably from one tested transformation to another, suggesting that the representations considered in these experiments are not invariant to transformations observed in iCWT.
-Interestingly, by comparing the two training regimes (i.e. large Vs small training set) we notice that the remarkable improvement observed in Sec.~\ref{sec:identification} when adding more frames is confirmed and extended also to the setting where the system is trained on a single transformation at the time.
-As expected, more recent networks significantly outperform previous models, with ResNet-$50$ achieving the highest accuracy by a large margin.
+Fig.~\ref{fig:invariance-id} reports the accuracy of models trained on a single transformation, using respectively $10$ frames per object (lower end of bars) or $150$ (upper end of bars), and tested on the others.
+It can be noticed that the improvement observed in Fig.~\ref{fig:training-size-variability-id} is confirmed and clarified in this setting.
+Adding images containing varied transformations (that is, from the {\it Mix} training set) helps to generalize to the individual transformations.
+In addition, adding images from a single transformation always improves performance on the others (also the profile of the upper ends of the bars is slightly flatter, i.e., with smaller gaps between one transformation to another).

-Similarly to what we observed in the categorization setting, Fig.~\ref{fig:invariance-id} reports quite low performance when generalizing across transformations.
-In the following we discuss possible strategies to address this problem.
+We conclude that the viewpoint invariance of off-the-shelf representations is small, but adding more views of an object can remarkably boost it.
+While this is positive, in real world applications, where a robot typically has to learn novel objects on the fly, collecting extensive object views is probably unfeasible.
+To this end, in the following Section we report on a simple strategy we proposed to increase the invariance of CNNs and hence reduce the number of example frames needed to learn new objects ``online''.